Wisieneu/timberman-bot/README.md

 It is most recommended that you use the [Steam version of the game](https://store.steampowered.com/app/398710/Timberman/) as the primary version of this program has been made for this client using its assets.

 ## How do I run it????

-Run **timberman_scripy.py** on any IDE. though before doing so, make sure you have python installed and all libraries listed in `requirements.txt` on your PC as well.
+Run **timberman_scripy.py** on any IDE.

+Though before doing so, make sure you have python installed and all libraries listed in `requirements.txt` on your PC as well.

 ## Settings
 * Use singleplayer